Skip to Content

 • Nervous or agitated due to hormonal changes.
 When her estrogen spikes, your dog will react much differently (the severity of their hormones and attitude varies from one Pittie to another).

-During this time, if you have an intact Pitbull and don’t intend to breed her, you should keep your pet on a leash during walks, as your furry friend will be actively seeking a sexual partner.
+If you have an intact Pitbull and don’t intend to breed her, you should keep your pet on a leash during walks, as your furry friend will actively seek a sexual partner.

 How To Care for a Pitbull In Heat